c3d/xl/doc/HANDBOOK_2-evaluation.md

 ## Dynamic dispatch

 The declaration that is actually selected to evaluate a given parse tree may depend on the dynamic value of the arguments.
-In the example above, `fib(N-1)` may select any of the three declarations of `fib` depending on the actual value of `N`.
+In the Fibonacci example above, `fib(N-1)` may select any of the three declarations of `fib` depending on the actual value of `N`.
 This runtime selection of declarations based on the value of arguments is called _dynamic dispatch_.
 Dynamic dispatch is an important feature to support well-known techniques such as object-oritented programming.

 Testing can happen for the value of multiple arguments.
 Consequently, dynamic dispatch in XL can apply to multiple arguments, an approach